Cultural impact of Whitney Houston: Impact on vocal style

 Lauren Everitt from BBC News commented on the melisma used in Houston's recording.
 "An early 'I' in Whitney Houston's 'I Will Always Love You' takes nearly six seconds to sing.
 In those seconds the former gospel singer-turned-pop star packs a series of different notes into the single syllable", stated Everitt.
 "The technique is repeated throughout the song, most pronouncedly on every 'I' and 'you'.
 The vocal technique is called melisma and it has inspired a host of imitators.
-Other artists may have used it before Houston, but it was her rendition of Dolly Parton's love song that pushed the technique into the mainstream in the 90s. [ ... ] But perhaps what Houston nailed best was moderation."
-Everitt said that "[i]n a climate of reality shows ripe with 'oversinging,' it's easy to appreciate Houston's ability to save melisma for just the right moment."
+Other artists may have used it before Houston, but it was her rendition of Dolly Parton's love song that pushed the technique into the mainstream in the 90s. ...
+But perhaps what Houston nailed best was moderation."
+Everitt said that "[i]n a climate of reality shows ripe with 'oversinging', it's easy to appreciate Houston's ability to save melisma for just the right moment."

+According to Steve Huey, writing for AllMusic, he stated "the shadow of Houston's prodigious technique still looms large over nearly every pop and R&B diva who has followed."
+Houston's emergence in the mid-1980s as a vocalist in popular music had a significant impact on the era of contemporary R&B spanning roughly from the mid-1980s to the early 2000s.

+Houston's vocal talent also left an impact on songwriters.
+When Houston performed a jazz ballad-arranged rendition of Leon Russell's "A Song for You" inspired by Donny Hathaway's arrangement during her Welcome Home Heroes with Whitney Houston concert in 1991, Russell reportedly was so moved by her rendition that he wrote a letter to the singer expressing his admiration for her rendition, something he hadn't done before.
+Following the huge success of "I Will Always Love You", the song's writer and original performer Dolly Parton remarked how Houston helped Parton to be thought of as a songwriter.
+Said Parton: "I was just a girl with the big hair and big tits and a big personality, but I think that one kind of pointed a finger at me as a serious songwriter and the fact that it did so well and I was so touched by it and so honored by it.
+That one will stand out in my mind forever."
+Shannon Rubicam of Boy Meets Girl and co-writer of Houston's mega hit "I Wanna Dance with Somebody (Who Loves Me)" called Houston a "true recording artist, because she just found her way into making a song her own when she liked it."